arista-netdevops-community/cvp-in-aws/README.md

 ##  2. <a name='Requisites'></a>Requisites
 ###  2.1. <a name='terraform'></a>terraform
-This module is tested with terraform ``, but should work with any terraform version above 0.13.
+This module is tested with terraform ``, but should work with any terraform version above the version shown below.
 You can [download it from the official website][terraform-download].

 Terraform is distributed as a single binary.
 Install Terraform by unzipping it and moving it to a directory included in your system's `PATH`.